-On this day in 1803, ownership of Louisiana Territory is transferred from France to the United States.
-Americans had just purchased that 827,000 square mile block of land for an astounding $15 million.
+On this day in 1803, the United States Senate approves the Louisiana Purchase.
+Americans had just purchased an 827,000 square mile block of land for an astounding $15 million.

 In other words, the United States paid just 3 cents an acre for the vast tract of land.
 What a steal?!

 Louisiana had been caught in a musical chairs of sorts among Spain, France, and the United States.
 The land was originally a French territory, but Spain obtained possession of it during the 1760s.
 Just four decades later, yet another deal was struck: Spain would return Louisiana to France in exchange for lands in Italy.